Siege of Mexico City: Díaz and Tabera

 On 17 June General Ramón Tabera Commanding-General of the Second Army Corps began to make contact with Díaz, though returned without accomplishing anything.
 He assumed high command when Márquez disappeared from the city on the evening of 19 June with the rest of the treasury.
 A theory suggested he was smuggled alive by foreign Republican volunteers in a coffin to one of the cemeteries and set to travel at midnight.
 He was dressed as a fruit peddler to reach safely Vera Cruz.
 Other account claims he went to one of his confidant, a miller with his compatriot O'Horán.
-Otterbourg, the United States Consul General tried to deliver a truce proposition that the city would surrender in exchange for the prohibition of death sentences upon the garrison.
+Marcus Otterbourg, the United States Consul General tried to deliver a truce proposition that the city would surrender in exchange for the prohibition of death sentences upon the garrison.
 Díaz refused to listen to the proposition, and allowed a few minutes for him to return.
 After he passed the Equestrian statue of Charles IV the shelling resumed.
 After realising the absence of Márquez white flags were raised on the city buildings, and the call for a capitulation was signaled to the besiegers.
 The official message was delivered to Díaz by Miguel Peña, Díaz de la Vega and Carlos Palafox on the behalf and consent of Tabera.
 The agreement was as follows: